Noise is inarticulate sound. It expresses little or nothing. It does not mean.

 Ever driven by his encounter with Christ, yet reticent to elevate his own mystical experience, Paul is prepared to drain the common ‘religious’ actions of all value if they do not proceed from love.
 Though he will not press the point to that ludicrous extreme that demands absolute purity of motive before any action can be endorsed, Paul knows that there is a doing that is merely, grotesquely loud.

-A Mack truck with no beloved father behind the wheel, a cymbal relentless banged with no symphony for context, a vapid ‘concern for the poor’ with no actual knowing of a poor woman, of a man whose life has ground him limp, of a child with empty, abandoned eyes.
+A Mack truck with no beloved father behind the wheel, a cymbal relentlessly banged with no symphony for context, a vapid ‘concern for the poor’ with no actual knowing of a poor woman, of a man whose life has ground him limp, of a child with empty, abandoned eyes.
 A loud hymn with no tenderness.
 ‘Hallelujah’ without a catch in the throat.
 Prayer without tears.

 Paul is, arguably, the ultimate realist.
-Unwilling to hive chunks of life off into separate categories, he insists—both in and between the lines—that it matters what one believes, what one feels, what one days, what one does.
+Unwilling to hive chunks of life off into separate categories, he insists—both in and between the lines—that it matters what one believes, what one feels, what one says, what one does.
 And how.
 And why.